csinkers/ualbion/README.md

 You need to have the original Albion game files.
 These days, Albion can be bought cheaply on [GOG](https://www.gog.com/game/albion).

-If you have the GOG version of the game, extract the required game files as following:
+If you have the GOG version of the game, extract the required game files as follows:

 #### Linux:
 1. Ensure `wine` and `dosbox` are installed
 1. Download the [Albion installer for Windows from GOG](https://www.gog.com/game/albion)
 1. Run the installer using wine (`wine setup_albion_1.38_\(28043\).exe`).
 Note that the installer may show some errors, but if the game can be launched in the end, it's okay.
 1. Run `dosbox`
-1. Run the following commands in dosbox to extract the data files: (Replace `~/ualbion` with wherever you cloned the ualbion repository.
+1. Run the following commands in dosbox to extract the data files.
+Replace `~/ualbion` with wherever you cloned the ualbion repository.
 Replace `~/.wine/drive_c/GOG Games/Albion/` with wherever you installed your GOG version of Albion.
-Note the double quotes (`"`), they are necessary if your path contains spaces.)
+Note the double quotes (`"`), they are necessary if your path contains spaces.
     1. `mount C "~/ualbion"`
     1. `mount D "~/.wine/drive_c/GOG Games/Albion/"`
     1. `C:\src\Tools\GOG_EXTR.BAT`